tessy1234/data_science/classification/readme.md

 Dataset:
 --------
-A dataset consists of 768 instances and nine features with eight clinical features and one outcome feature.
+The dataset represented as a CSV-file "diabetes.csv" consists of 768 instances and nine features with eight clinical features and one outcome feature.

 The eight clinical features, also called predictor variables, are:  Pregnancies, Glucose, Blood Pressure, Skin Thickness, Insulin, BMI, Diabetes Pedigree Function, Age.